sparrowV/react-youtube-videos/README.md

 This is a react app which display youtube videos based on the search term you supply.
 It calls the youtube api and fetches 5 videos for each term.
-Supply any search term and hit default.
+Supply any search term and hit enter.
 The default term is:
 ### 'Buildings'